-This trust based system does open them up to abuse, by people filing fraudulent claims.
-The legal philosophy that underpins the system is that as the party that wronged consumers, it is better the company bear the cost of these fraudulent claims than to deny the victims their just compensation.
+This trust-based system does open them up to abuse, by people filing fraudulent claims.
+The legal philosophy that underpins the system is that as the party that wronged consumers, the company should bear the cost of these fraudulent claims than deny the victims their just compensation.

 If you know about a case that we are missing, email us the details at email@example.com and we will add it to the list.

-If you do not file a settlement claim (or opt out of the settlement>, then you will not receive a settlement payment.
-In most cases, your rights to receiving any settlement in the future will be severely limited.
+If you do not file a settlement claim (or opt-out of the settlement>, then you will not receive a settlement payment.
+In most cases, your rights to receive any settlement in the future will be severely limited.
 For all practical purposes, if you don’t fill in the settlement form then you won’t get anything.

 You do not need a lawyer to file your claim and get your settlement.

 If you want to do something more complicated, like object to the settlement, then a lawyer would be advisable.
 But, this too does not require a lawyer.

 You can of course hire a lawyer to represent you if you choose.

 We do have a list of expired settlements.

 Claim Your Cash Every Week!